 What Is Moisture Overload?

-Moisture overload refers to an imbalance between the protein levels and moisture levels in your hair.
-Moisture overload particularly affects high porosity hair and can cause your curls to look limp, stringy, and greasy.
+Moisture overload happens when there is an imbalance between the protein levels and moisture levels in your hair.

 What Causes Moisture Overload?